f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module3/lab10.rst

 *You may combine any set of Tasks that we have used previously in this role.*

-A role is an abstraction in which a /directory named after the role/ is created in the ``roles` directory.
+A role is an abstraction in which a *directory named after the role* is created in the ``roles`` directory.
 In the first module, we learned about the :doc:`expected file layout</class1/module1/lab03>`.
 Part of this layout is a ``roles`` directory.
 It is that directory in which you put the role directory.